qinhj/CenterPoint/README.md

+# CenterPoint-PonintPillars Pytroch model convert to ONNX
+Welcome to CenterPoint!
+This project is fork from [tianweiy/CenterPoint](https://github.com/tianweiy/CenterPoint).
+I implement some code to export CenterPoint-PonintPillars ONNX model.

-# Center-based 3D Object Detection and Tracking
+Center-based 3D Object Detection and Tracking

 3D Object Detection and Tracking using center points in the bird-eye view.